Timothy0727/Timothy0727/README.md

 Hi, I'm Timothy!

 ### About me
-I am a Computer Science student at UC San Diego, currently one quarter away from graduation (and also unemployment), expanding my knowledge in.
-I have experience as a data analyst and engineer at
+I am a recent Computer Science graudate from UC San Diego with hands-on experience in data engineering and software engineering.
+Currently seeking an entry-level position to contribute to data-driven production systems.

 ## Background
 A senior student from Hong Kong, majoring in Computer Science at UC San Diego.
-Deeply interested in

-## Recent Employment
-I am working as an AV technician at UCSD.
-I operate and maintain classroom A/V systems, ensuring lectures are delivered seamlessly in-perosn and on Zoom.

 ## Recent Projects/ Employment
-- Building a machine learning model to predict NBA games' outcome.
-- Keeping my skillset sharp through online courses at DataCamp.
-- I am working as an AV technician at UCSD.
+- Building recommender system that helps users choose places to go to based on their intent

 ## Links
 [Linkedln](https://www.linkedin.com/in/wai-taing-lam-417a43227/)